 * To be a man means to be limited: (lacking in knowledge, prone to mistakes, imperfect, flesh)

 * To be God means just the opposite: (all powerful/knowledge, immortal, perfect, spirit)

 Now, by definition, a thing cannot be the opposite of itself.
 A thing cannot be “limited” and “unlimited” at the same time.
 The presence of one of these qualities implies the absence of the other.
 Jesus was either one or the other.
 He cannot logically be both.

-The orthodox say that Jesus was imperfect with regards to his human nature but perfect with regards to his divine nature.
-The problem with this position is that it implies the existence of two persons occupying the one body of Jesus.
+The orthodox say that Jesus was imperfect with regard to his human nature but perfect with regard to his divine nature.
+The problem with this position is that it implies the existence of two persons occupying one body of Jesus.
 You need for this two minds, two wills, two characters.

 The TRUTHFULNESS of this matter is something that can be easily PROVEN.